Bohjaangles/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

+# Notes from Educators
 This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express back-end skills.

+# Opening statment form the student, AKA Russel Mueller!
+This is the second major project I have taken of this relative size and scope.
+The focus of this project was to both learn and make use of Jquery, CSS, HTML, and ajax.
+Both ajax and jquery were more intuitive for me to learn and therefore I feel I implemented them into this project better than i did for both CSS and HTML, aLthough the project does run to spec as outlined by educators.
+There are plans to work on and possibly release version 1.1.0 December 2022, with a focus on refactoring CSS and HTML and making use of SASS.

 ## Getting Started